Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

 for $i \in \mathcal{N}$, where $\mathbf{Q}_{v_i}=\left(\mathbf{q}_{v_i}^{\top}, \eta_{v_i}\right)^{\top}$ is the unit quaternion representing the state of the virtual system (\ref{virtual_state1}).
 The $\mathbf{Q}_{v_i}(0)$ can be initialized arbitrarily, and $\omega_{v_i}$ is the virtual angular velocity input which will be designed later.
 The matrix $\mathbf{T}\left(\mathbf{Q}_{v_i}\right)$ is defined as: $\mathbf{T}\left(\mathbf{Q}_{v_i}\right)=\left( \right)$.

 The second virtual system is formulated as

-where $\mathbf{P}_{i}$ is the unit quaternion representing the state of the virtual system (\ref{virtual_state2}) and the initial values can be given arbitrarily. $\mathbf{T}\left(\mathbf{P}_{i}\right)$ is given similar to (\ref{virtual_state1}), and $\beta_{i}\in \mathbb{R}^{3}$ is an input to be determined.
+where $\mathbf{P}_{i}$ is the unit quaternion representing the state of the virtual system (\ref{virtual_state2}), and the initial values can be given arbitrarily. $\mathbf{T}\left(\mathbf{P}_{i}\right)$ is given similar to (\ref{virtual_state1}), and $\beta_{i}\in \mathbb{R}^{3}$ is an input to be determined.

-The main idea in this approach is to design the control input $\bm{\tau}_i$ for each rigid body as well as the input for virtual systems associated with each rigid body based on the signal constructed by the state of these two virtual systems without requiring the angular velocity measurement.
+The main idea in this approach is to design the control input $\bm{\tau}_i$ for each rigid body as well as the input for virtual systems associated with each rigid body.
+The control input $\bm{\tau}_i$ is designed based on the signal constructed by the state of these two virtual systems without requiring the angular velocity measurement.
 The control input for each rigid body system is designed as

 where